LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 p(\zeta, x) = p(x, T^{-1}(\zeta))\left|\det\left(\frac{dT^{-1}}{d\zeta}\right)\right|.
 \end{align}$$

-Then similar to the [original ADVI paper](https://arxiv.org/pdf/1603.00788) we will compare the performance of two gaussians variational densities; one with a diagonal covariance matrix (mean field approximation) and a full rank covariance matrix (allowing us to actually look at correlations!).
+Then similar to the [original ADVI paper](https://arxiv.org/pdf/1603.00788) we will compare the performance of two variational gaussians approximations; one with a diagonal covariance matrix (mean field approximation) and a full rank covariance matrix (allowing us to actually look at correlations!).

 For the mean field approximation we can describe the variational density which can be split into a product of gaussians in each of the K dimensions of interest,